angeldollface/mandys-house/documentation/markdown.markdown

 To make and edit content, Mandy uses Markdown.
 Markdown is a simple text format with some important info at the top of the file, called "front matter".
 Mandy detects all Markdown files in a directory and builds a page from each Markdown file.

-Mandy will look for the layout file you provide in a Markdown file's front matter through the `layout` flag in the project root, render your content to HTML and insert this content into the Liquid template.
+Mandy will look for the layout file you provide in a Markdown file's front matter through the `layout` flag in the project root, render your content to HTML, and insert this content into the Liquid template.
 Page variables saved in the front matter are called via the `{{ page.some_front_matter_var }}` expression in Liquid templates.
 Markdown files you want built, MUST have front matter and MUST end in `.markdown`.
-That's it.

 ## USING MARKDOWN FOR LOOPING OVER IN LIQUID TEMPLATES

 If you have a directory with Markdown files you would like to loop over in a Liquid template, this is very simple also.
 First, you must set the `hasLoopContent` flag in `config.json` to `"true"`.
-Second, you must specify in which directory Mandy should look inside for your iterative content.
+Second, you must specify which directories Mandy should look inside for your iterative content.
 This is done via the `loopContentDirs` flag in your `config.json` file.
-The directories to loop over are specified in this format. `"posts|some_dir|some_other_dir"`.
+The directories to loop over are specified in this format. `"posts|some_dir"`.
 You can then loop over this content in a layout like this:

 ```Liquid
 {% for post in loop_content["posts"] %}